jianzhi-1/cs262a/disco.md

 ### What is the problem being solved?

-Developing modern operating systems to run efficiently on scalable shared-memory multiprocessors without a massive implementation effort.
+The problem is to develop modern operating systems to run efficiently on scalable shared-memory multiprocessors without a massive implementation effort.
+In general, it is to ease the development effort of software to keep up the pace with innovations in hardware.

 ### How was this problem solved previously?